 MBM Glossaries: People Management Skills Definition

-A hierarchy-based organisation that has a chain of command and specified roles and systemic processes.
+This is a hierarchy-based organisation that has a chain of command and specified roles and systemic processes.

-Business-to-Business companies providing services or good directly to other businesses.
+Business-to-Business, where companies providing services or good directly to other businesses.

 The ability of an individual to attract, influence, and inspire others.

 The personality of an individual based on the totality of that person’s values and behaviour.